metallicalfa2/swift-logger/README.md

 # BestLogger

+* THE REASON ITS CALLED BEST LOGGER IS BECAUSE EASYLOGGER WAS TAKEN AND SUBDEPENDECIES MIGHT HAVE LOGGER ALREADY DECLARED*

 This is a very simple, one file, swift logger which supports multiple arguments.

 We support 6 logging levels
 * .trace = 0 // should be used for application flow. e.g., viewdidload executed
 * .debug // used for debugging